higherordinal/FlavorConnect/README.md

    - Uses relative paths for includes
    - Development mode enabled with detailed error reporting

 **Note:** The codebase has been optimized specifically for Docker and XAMPP environments.
-For production deployment, a separate version is available that's specifically optimized for production environments.
+For production deployment, a separate version is available in the `production` folder that's specifically optimized for production environments.

-For deployment details, see the [DEPLOYMENT_GUIDE.md](DEPLOYMENT_GUIDE.md) file.
+For deployment details, see the [DEPLOYMENT_GUIDE.md](production/DEPLOYMENT_GUIDE.md) file in the production folder.

 ## Database Configuration